Resources – Play games

 There are two major Commodore 64 emulators: VICE (for Windows, Macintosh, and many other platforms) and CCS64 (for Windows only).
 Both emulators include manuals: VICE’s tutorial includes more about how to set up the program.

 The best and easiest way to run DOS is to use DOSBox.
 DOSBox is an incredibly flexible DOS emulator geared towards running DOS games, and it includes tons of options for compatibility with specific systems and games.
-Many distributors, including GoG.com, use DOSBox, so you know it’s good.
+Many digital distributors that sell DOS games, like GOG.com, use DOSBox.

 DOSBox’s wiki includes a guide for starting the program and playing games as simply as possible.
 DOSBox requires you to use DOS command line syntax, which might be confusing for newcomers; the wiki has a list of basic commands.
 You may also want to learn special keys to take screenshots, change display settings, and so forth.
 In order to play anything, you need to “mount” your hard drive, and the wiki explains this command in depth.
 If you’re using a CD-ROM, this guide explains how to use disc drives and files as well.